 Both AFI and ACM use data imported and aggregated from TECS, other DHS and government databases, and external commercial sources.

-TECS records relied on by both AFI and ACM include Passenger Name Records (PNRs) or airline reservations from the Automated Targeting System (ATS), border crossing and entry/exit logs (lifetime international “travel history” files), and free-text notes made by border guards and other CBP staff (and kept in travelers’ permanent files even when no violation of law was suspected).
+TECS records relied on by both AFI and ICM include Passenger Name Records (PNRs) or airline reservations from the Automated Targeting System (ATS), border crossing and entry/exit logs (lifetime international “travel history” files), and free-text notes made by border guards and other CBP staff (and kept in travelers’ permanent files even when no violation of law was suspected).

 All of this data is best understood as the product of warrantless, suspicionless (and illegal) dragnet surveillnace.
 Just as the NSA collects metadata about the movements of our messages, DHS collects this metadata about the movements of our physical bodies.
 Since 9/11, airlines have been required to spend more than US$2 billion, by DHS underestimate, to integrate DHS root access and positive controls into their IT systems and those of their IT outsourcing providers.
 The government gets and retains mirror copies of your international airline reservations, regardless of whether you are under any suspicion whatsoever.